 When the agents at Insurance For Texans explain the various coverage items on a home insurance policy with an insured, one of the questions that we always hear is does anyone ever really use this.
 Here is a real life scenario from the last few months.

-A homeowner purchased a policy in 2020 for a home that is 3,274 square feet and two stories that had a dwelling value of $573,000 reflecting a reconstruction cost of $175 per square foot.
+A homeowner purchased a policy in 2020 for a home that is 3,274 square feet and two stories that had a dwelling value of $573,000 reflecting $175 per square foot building costs.
 Extended replacement cost was included at 25% of that dwelling value.

 During a brush fire incident in late 2021, the home was completely destroyed as were several neighbors.
 Debris removal and site cleanup totaled just over $50,000 prior to construction beginning.
 Calendar year 2021 produced inflationary pressures on construction costs pushed the price of lumber up approximately 75% and the price of other materials up over 25%.
 The cost to rebuild the home after site clean up and construction was $868,500.

-Let's look back at the policy.
-Dwelling value was set to $573,000 with a 25% extension on the extended replacement cost.
-That means that there is $716,250 available after all benefits are afforded under the insurance policy.
+Let's look back at the policy coverage limits.
+The dwelling value was set to $573,000 with a 25% extension on the extended replacement cost.
+That means that this Texas homeowner had $716,250 available in reconstruction costs after all benefits are afforded under the insurance policy.
 The gap between actual construction and policy benefits is $152,250.
 Where does the rest of the money come from?

-The unfortunate reality for the homeowner is that the difference is coming out of their pocket since the policy benefits with the insurance company were exhausted.
-If the policy limit for Extended Replacement Cost had been set to 50% instead of the 25% amount selected there would have been money left over in this very real situation.
-The cost for that change would have been less than $100 total in premium.
+Remember Theresa?
+The unfortunate reality for Theresa is that the $152,250 difference was coming out of her pocket since the policy benefits with the insurance provider were exhausted.
+If the Extended Replacement Cost Insurance Policy limit had been set to 50% instead of the 25% amount selected there would have been money left over in this very real situation.
+The cost for that change would have been less than $100 total in premium for the year.
+This is why we say that having TRUE Texas Home Insurance matters.
+The value that you receive across all types of coverage on your policy matters more than $8 a month.

 Extended Replacement Cost Is A Part of True Texas Home Insurance

 With the cost of insurance rising and policies becoming more complicated, the agents at Insurance For Texans use a proprietary system to maximize the benefits you receive while keeping costs in check.
 This is done with True Texas Home Insurance.
-Extended Replacement Cost is one of the five key items that each home insurance policy issued in Texas should have due to the what Texans actually make claims on most frequently.
-If you would like to see if your home has True Texas Home Insurance, you can either take our Quiz here or smash that blue below to speak with one of our agents.
+Extended Replacement Cost is one of the five key items that each home insurance policy should have!
+We pay attention to what Texas homeowners should have due to what Texans actually make claims on most frequently.
+If you would like to see if your home has True Texas Home Insurance, you can smash that blue below to speak with one of our agents.
 The bottom line is that if you don't have True Texas Home Insurance your ass-ets likely are not covered.